An eager teenage Spider-Man swings into Marvel's 'Homecoming'

 3 Min Read

-LOS ANGELES (Reuters) - You've seen Spider-Man swing through New York battling the Green Goblin, but you've never seen him idolize Iron Man.
+LOS ANGELES, July 6 (Reuters) - You've seen Spider-Man swing through New York battling the Green Goblin, but you've never seen him idolize Iron Man.

-That is what the director of "Spider-Man: Homecoming" hopes audiences will be drawn to as the third Spider-Man reboot in a decade hits movie theatres on Friday.
+That is what the director of "Spider-Man: Homecoming" hopes audiences will be drawn to as the third Spider-Man reboot in a decade hits movie theaters on Friday.

 Jon Watts said he wanted to make "Homecoming" a cross between a superhero movie and a high school comedy where the dorky lead is a fanboy of other superheroes.